 When is Crossrail going to open?
 Building reveals what we know about the rail project’s delay

-With the original opening date of Crossrail come and gone and the project now not guaranteed to open until March 2021 there are still plenty of questions around how the scheme fell so far behind.
+With the original opening date of Crossrail come and gone and the project now definitely not opening until 2021 there are still plenty of questions around how the scheme fell so far behind.

 As Transport for London (TfL), the Department for Transport (DfT) and Crossrail Ltd race to complete the project, there are plenty of questions around how much it is all going to cost and why the line is not finished yet.